kanippah/LiveKit-Coolify/README.md

 ### 7. Deploy

-Click Deploy in Coolify and monitor the logs.
-You should see:
+Click Deploy in Coolify.
+The deployment should complete in 2-5 minutes (no build required).
-- Redis starting
-- LiveKit server starting with your injected configuration

 ## Your LiveKit Endpoint